Stripe VS Square

 But despite their similarities in terms of business model, it’s also pretty clear that what each company does best is completely different.

-Square is a spectacular all-in-one processor.
-You can sell in a store, on the go, and online and get all of your information and payments and orders collected in one simply, intuitive dashboard.
-There’s a huge array of add-on products that allow you consolidate a host of business functions under one name, and they’re guaranteed to work together perfect. eCommerce support is really the newest branch of Square’s offerings, and it’s a work in progress as the company establishes more partnerships and integrations with other major players.
+Square is a spectacular all-in-one processor, with a ready-made solution.
+You can sell in a store, on the go, and online — and get all of your information and payments and orders collected in one simply, intuitive dashboard.
+There’s a huge array of add-on products that allow you to consolidate a host of business functions under one name, and they’re guaranteed to work together perfect. eCommerce and developer support are really the newest branches of Square’s offerings, and they’re works in progress, as Square is constantly rolling out new features and tools.
+However, they do present the possibility of automation and customization to work alongside ready-made solutions.

 I’m not comfortable saying that one of these solutions is better than the other because it really comes down to what your priorities are.
 Do you need something easy to use?
 Do you want to embrace multiple sales channels?
-Or are you limited to online sales and want best-in-class tools to reach a global audience, manage subscriptions, and even drive mobile commerce?
-Square can get the job done, and it’ll be the easier solution, but Stripe offers far more tools.
+Or are you limited to online sales and want the best-in-class tools to reach a global audience, manage subscriptions, and even drive mobile commerce?
+Square can get the job done, and it’ll be the easier solution, but Stripe offers far more tools tailored to these niches.

 Sit down, think about what features are absolutely mandatory for you to have — and then look at which ones you’d like to have, but aren’t necessarily required.
 From there, it should be fairly clear which solution is right for you!
 Don’t forget to check out our complete reviews of Stripe and Square for more insights into how they function.